sourcehut-mirrors/chawan/doc/config.md

 ```

 The canonical configuration file path is ~/.chawan/config.toml, but
-the search path accomodates XDG basedirs as well:
+the search path accommodates XDG basedirs as well:

 1. config file specified through -C switch -> use that
 2. `$CHA_DIR` is set -> use `$CHA_DIR`/config.toml